-If your system has multiple copies of the TaskMan globals, you must use Schedule/Unschedule Options on the same Volume Set/CPU where your task originated, when you requeue the a task.
+If your system has multiple copies of the TaskMan globals, you must use the Schedule/Unschedule Options [XUTM SCHEDULE] option on the same Volume Set/CPU where your task originated, when you requeue the a task.
 Otherwise, the existing future task in the TASKS (#14.4) file is not found (and deleted) when you enter a new time in the QUEUED TO RUN AT WHAT TIME (#2) field.